TRIPURA RAHASYA

 Vishnu returned disappointed.
 Brahma at the point of

 despair came across a falling screwpine flower.
-He stopped
+He

 its descent and asked from where it was coming.
 All that